internetarchive/warcprox/README.md

 - ~~base32 sha1 like heritrix?~~
 - configurable timeouts and stuff
 - evaluate ipv6 support
-- more explicit handling of connection closed exception during transfer? other error cases?
+- ~~more explicit handling of connection closed exception during transfer? other error cases?~~
 - dns cache?? the system already does a fine job I'm thinking
 - keepalive with remote servers?
 - python3
 - special handling for 304 not-modified (write nothing or write revisit record... and/or modify request so server never responds with 304)
+- instant playback on a second proxy port
+- browser plugin for warcprox mode
+  * accept warcprox CA cert only when in warcprox mode
+  * separate temporary cookie store, like incognito
+  * "careful! your activity is being archived" banner

 #### To not do